 Climbing Mount Fuji – For the Adventurous and Fit

 The climbing season at Mount Fuji starts July 1st and it remains open until September 14th.
-Even though climbing Mount Fuji is an adventure and excitement filled journey, it can turn out to be quite tiring as it will take somewhere between 5 and 7 hours for an average person to climb it if they have taken the Yoshida Trail from Fifth Station.
+Even though climbing Mount Fuji is an adventure and excitement-filled journey, it can turn out to be quite tiring as it will take somewhere between 5 and 7 hours for an average person to climb it if they have taken the Yoshida Trail from Fifth Station.

 If you are not fascinated with the idea of spending a night in a mountain hut, then it is recommended to start early in the day so that you can come back by night.
 However, you need to be fit and healthy to accomplish this feat of climbing and descending in a single day.

-The Right Time to Climb Mount Fuji
+When Is The Bst Time to Climb Mount Fuji

 Furthermore, mid-August is recorded to be the most crowded time.
-Therefore, plan your trip in last days of July or early September to have the best experience.
+Therefore, plan your trip in the last days of July or early September to have the best experience.

 Exploring Mount Fuji – The Easy Stroll